Work in progress

 Run Across the Grand Canyon...Twice

 This guide is tailored for experienced runners looking to plan a successful R2R2R run.
 If you're aiming to set speed records, this is likely not your best resource.
 Have fun, challenge yourself, and soak in the awe-inspiring scenery.
-This guide focuses on enjoying the run and making the most of this epic adventure with friends.
+This guide focuses on enjoying the run and making the most of this epic adventure with friends.š¤ Why Write This?

 This guide is for informational use and does not constitute advice or an endorsement.
 Undertaking this challenging, self-supported activity involves significant risk.
 You bear sole responsibility for your safety and decisions.